 It is essential that we have your most current address and phone number for our records.
 Please ensure that your most current residential address is on file for your child(ren) with our main office.
-If you need to make a change, please email our registrar, Lisa Panken, at lpanken@bullischarterschool.com so that she can follow up with any additional information needed, including supporting residency proofs.
+If you need to make a change, please email office@bullischarterschool.com so that our team can follow up with any additional information needed, including supporting residency proofs.